socketsupply/nat-traversal-spec/SPEC.md

 ### Receive `MsgConnect`

 - A message of type `MsgConnect` is received
-  - IF the message has a SwarmId
+  - IF the message has a `SwarmId`
-    - call addPeer() using
+    - call thi `.addPeer` method
+      - set TODO
   - IF there is a `Peer` with `MsgConnect.target` id in this `.peers` map property
     - IF the address is not the same assign the peer the address from the message and make the `PongState` null
     - IF we have sent a packet within `CONNECTING_MAX_TIME` time, then return
     - IF we have sent or received a message within the `KEEP_ALIVE_TIMEOUT`
-      - this peer will call .retryPing() to be sure it is already connected
+      - call this `.retryPing` method to be sure it is already connected
         - the first argument MUST be `Peer`
         - the second argument MUST be `MsgConnect.timestamp`
   - IF `MsgConenct.address` is equal to this `.publicAddress` property
     - Both peers are on the same local network, send a `MsgRelay` containing a `MsgLocal` back to `MsgConnect.id`
   - IF this `.nat` is `Easy` AND `MsgConnect.nat` is `easy` OR `MsgConnect.nat` is `Satitc`
-    - call .retryPing() and then return
+    - call this `.retryPing` method and then return
   - IF this `.nat` is `Easy` AND `MsgConnect.nat` is `Hard`
-    - Use this `.createInterval()` to send messages until we receive a message from the peer with `MsgConnect.id`.
+    - call this `.createInterval` method to send messages until we receive a message from the peer with `MsgConnect.id`.
       - IF 1000 `MsgPing` messages have been sent
         - clear the interval and then return (50% of the time 250 messages should be enough)
     - IF the targeted peer has an updated `PongState`, we have connected
       - clear the interval and then return
   - IF this `.nat` is `Hard` AND `MsgConnect.nat` is `Easy`
-    - send 256 `MsgPing` with `MsgConnect`
+    - send 256 `MsgPing`
+      - `.id` MUST be set to this `.id`
+      - `.nat` MUST be set to this `.nat`
+      - `.restart` MUST be set to this `.restart`
   - IF this `.nat` is `Hard` AND `MsgConnect.nat` is `Hard`
-    - call this `.localNetworkConennect()` method to attempt to connect via bluetooth, then mdns, etc.
+    - call this `.localNetworkConennect` method to attempt to connect via bluetooth, then mdns, etc.
+      - TODO set

 ### Receive `MsgTest`